 The time manager, if it receives a message that the faster agent has finished, will send a restart message to the other messages.

 In essence the time manager is specifying which agents run on any given time-step based on business logic.
-We've published an example simulation using a time manager.
+Here's an example simulation using a generic time manager.

 A simple and straightforward approach is to "slow down" the simulation.
 In our example above, a time-step would now be 15 mins, and the agent would leave for work either on the first or second time-step, depending on whether they take a shower.
 They then leave work to return home on the 32nd time-step.